-An application must comprise the following:
+An application must comprise:

-- 1. the last name, given names (in full) and street address of the interested party, if the latter is a natural person.
-If a corporate body is involved, its legal form must be indicated, as well as the name and address of that body's agent; - 2.a statement of the categories of goods and services (11th edition, Nice Agreement); - 3.in case a collective trademark or a shape mark is involved, an indication that a collective mark or a shape mark is concerned, and, with respect to the collective trademark, a copy of the regulations concerning the use and control of the trademark are also required to obtain a filing date.
-The regulations must always be written in Dutch, or English; - 4. the trademark and an indication that the trademark is a verbal mark, a figurative trademark, a semi-figurative trademark, a shape mark or any other type of trademark.
+- 1. state name, given names (in full) and street address of the interested party, if the latter is a natural person.
+If a corporate body is involved, please state the name under the articles of incorporation, including the corporate structure, and also the street address and the principal place of business; \ - 2.a statement of the categories of goods and services (11th edition Nice Agreement); - 3.in case a collective trademark or a shape mark is involved, an indication that a collective mark or a shape mark is concerned, and, with respect to the collective trademark, a copy of the regulations concerning the use and control of the trademark are also required to obtain a filing date; - 4. the trademark and an indication that the trademark is a verbal mark, a figurative trademark, a semi-figurative trademark, a shape mark or any other type of trademark.
 If you wish to register a verbal mark, specify the trademark in the appropriate space, using block capitals.
-If you wish to register a figurative mark place an image of the trademark within the appropriate space: - a. the image must be sufficient quality to allow for electronic processing (scanning); - b. the image must be a photo (graphic) image of professional quality on matte paper with a rectangular or square format; and - c.the height and width of the image should not be larger than 8 cm and no smaller than 1.5 cm.
-Maximum printing format 8 x 8 cm. - 5. an indication of the color or colors in words; where appropriate, accompanied by the corresponding color code; - 6. when priority based on the Paris Convention is claimed, a certified copy of the basic application needs to be filed.
-Furthermore the country, date, number and holder of the filing on which this right of priority is based must be indicated; - 7.a list of goods and/or services for which registration is desired, namely a description of the goods and/or services, with indication of the international class(es).
-The 11th edition of the Nice Classification applies in the BES islands; - 8.an application may relate to goods or services of more than one class of the International Classification (Nice, 11th edition), provided that an additional class fee is due for each class over the third.
-Registration of a trademark for both goods and services may be applied for in one application; - 9. payment of the required fees (and proof thereof in case the payment has been made by means of transfer or deposit), and - 10.
-If the application is signed on behalf of a legal entity, the signatory's authorization to sign such document shall be stated on the document.
+If you wish to register a figurative mark place an image of the trademark within the appropriate space: - a. the image must be sufficient quality to allow for electronic processing (scanning); - b. the image must be a photo (graphic) image of professional quality on matte paper with a rectangular or square format; and\ - c.the height and width of the image should not be larger than 8 cm and no smaller than 1.5 cm.
+Maximum printing format8 x 8 cm. - 5. when priority based on the Paris Convention is claimed, a certified copy of the basic application needs to be filed (at the latest within one month after the filing date); - 6.a list of goods and/or services for which registration is desired, namely a description of the goods and/or services, with indication of the international class(es).
+Please note that the 11th edition of the Nice Classification applies in Sint Maarten; - 7.an application may relate to goods or services of more than one class of the International Classification (Nice, 11th edition), provided that an additional class fee is due for each class over the third.
+Registration of a trademark for both goods and services may be applied for in one application; - 8. payment of the required fees (and proof thereof in case the payment has been made by means of transfer or deposit); and